-This Settlement shall take effect on , 2009 ("Effective Date"), when executed by the Parties listed in pages 1-2 of this Settlement.
-As provided in Section 2.2, this Settlement shall be executed concurrently with the Klamath River Basin Restoration Agreement.
+This Settlement shall take effect upon execution on , 2010 ("Effective Date").
+As provided in Section 2.2, this Settlement shall be executed concurrently with the KBRA.

 8.3 Successors and Assigns

 This Settlement shall apply to, be binding on, and inure to the benefit of the Parties and their successors and assigns, unless otherwise specified in this Settlement.
 No assignment may take effect without the express written approval of the other Parties, which approval will not be unreasonably withheld.